Freda Du Faur: Life after mountaineering (1914–1935)

 Du Faur and her partner, Muriel Cadogan, moved to England in 1914, spending time in Bournemouth.
-Though they had intended to climb the European Alps, Canada, and the Himalayas, World War I prevented their plans.
+Though they had intended to climb the European Alps, Canada, and the Himalayas, World War I put an end to their plans.
 The following year, Du Faur published her book The Conquest of Mount Cook in London.
 It proved important for its record of her mountaineering feats and her approach to climbing.

-In June 1929, Cadogan committed suicide after her family forcibly separated her from Du Faur.
+In June 1929, Cadogan died.
 Du Faur returned to Australia, where she lived in Dee Why, Sydney.
 At first, she lived with her brother's family and later in her own cottage.
 Her main interest was bushwalking in Dee Why and Collaroy.
-She suffered from depression at the loss of Cadogan, and on 13 September 1935, she fatally poisoned herself with carbon monoxide.
+She suffered from depression at the loss of Cadogan, and on 13 September 1935, she fatally poisoned herself by inhaling a quantity of coal gas.

+She had been, in 1908, the principal beneficiary of her aunt Emmeline's will and her own will, benefiting Jean Lord, was contested by relatives who disputed her sanity.
+The Coroner, after examining Du Faur's notebook and several letters, denied the claim, finding her "the opposite of insane".

 Du Faur was privately interred in the Church of England cemetery at Manly, Sydney.